Red and pink of the sandstone cliffs in Zion National Park

 To use this map, click on the icon on the left hand side of the title to see the map layers.
 Check or uncheck whichever layer you want or don’t want to see.
 You can also add the map to you own Google account by highlighting the faint star to the right of the title.
 For more info on the points of interest in layer 4, click the icon on the map or click on the name in the list.
 You can also get directions.

-Las Vegas to Mesquite, Nevada
+Las Vegas to Overton, Nevada

-The park is a fee based park so you will need an America the Beautiful Park Pass to enter or buy a one time Lake Mead park pass fee.
-If you don’t yet have an America the Beautiful card, here’s your chance to go ahead and get one.
-Especially since Zion National Park is a fee based park as well.
+Lake Mead National Recreation Area is a fee based park so you will need to pay $25 or have an America the Beautiful Park Pass.
+If you don’t have an America the Beautiful card, here’s your chance to go ahead and purchase one.
+Especially since Zion National Park is also a fee based park.

 Mesquite, Nevada to the Virgin River Gorge, Arizona

-To cross the 500 million year-old gorge, formed by the Virgin River, Interstate 15 winds and weaves its way along the river through the canyon, creating one of the most exciting and awesome interstate drives in the U.S. And one of the most expensive.
+And one of the most expensive.
 In fact, one of the last bridge repairs, in the mid 2000’s, alone cost more than the entire project in the 70’s.

 I-15 through the Virgin River Gorge in Arizona is one of the places you have to drive through from Las Vegas to Zion National Park